jsamrei/slate/source/quickstart/apps.html.markdown

 ## Sink

 The sink is a passive component that only defines the schema of the rows that need to be saved.
-This is the only place in the app that the schema is defined.
-No other component needs to define the columns in the subsequent `stream` object.
+Of all the components where a stream is consumed, only the `sink` requires a schema to be defined.

 ```ruby
 .sink do